 Over the 24 - 45 weeks of class, students should expect to commit at least 15 hours per week for class and homework.

-Unfortunately, we are unable to allow applicants to retake the Assessment unless they can demonstrate that they experienced technical difficulties that prohibited them from completing it.
+Unfortunately, we are unable to allow applicants to retake the assessment unless they can demonstrate that they experienced technical difficulties that prohibited them from completing it.

 You can always view your current status by logging into your LaunchCode account, and viewing “Classes”.
-There, you will be able to access the Assessment as long as you have correctly submitted the application.
+There, you will be able to access the assessment as long as you have correctly submitted the application.

 No. Unfortunately, we finalize all of our course enrollment before the pre-work due date, so you are not able to submit your pre-work late.
-We give students 2 weeks to complete the pre-work to allow ample time to work around any other time commitments.
+We give students at least 2 weeks to complete the pre-work to allow time to work around any other time commitments.
 We highly encourage you to submit the pre-work a few days before the due date to ensure that no technical difficulties or personal events get in the way.

 There’s a gender imbalance in the tech workforce.
 Although women comprise more than half of the overall professional workforce, the percentage of female employment in computing hasconsistently hovered at about 25 percent since 2007.
 Women of color represent an even lower percentage of the tech workforce.
 A program built for people of marginalized gender identities allows us to contribute to developing the widest pool of candidates possible.
 We feel strongly about creating a supportive environment for women, non-binary people, and people of marginalized genders to learn tech skills and enter the tech workforce.